 The University of Virginia maintains an ACC Registry that collects tumor specimens and survey questionnaires.
-Please contact them early because they often need 7-10 days advance notice to make arrangements with another hospital.
+Please contact them early because they often need 7-10 days advance notice to make arrangements with your hospital.
 For questions or assistance with the tumor donation process, you or a relative may contact Craig Rumpel by email (email@example.com) or phone (434-982-6453).
-When you email or call, please provide the date of the surgery, the institution where the surgery will be performed and the tumor location.
+When you email or call, please provide the date of the surgery, the institution where the surgery will be performed, and the tumor location.

 Your tumor donation will bring closer the day when new therapies will benefit ACC patients.